equinor/TimeSeriesAnalysis/readme.md

 	nuget push bin\Debug\*.nupkg -source "github" -SkipDuplicate
 	pause```
 - check that the script concludes with "Your package was pushe" and no error messages in yellow or red.

+- notice that you need to iterate the version number in your .csproj file every time you push a new version of the package.

 Nuget package download how-to
 =========================================